mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 For pointers to structs, a shorthand syntax using only a "dot" automatically dereferences them.
 For example, `var personName = ptr.name`.

+Since function parameters are passed by value, passing a pointer to a variable is required to allow a function to modify the variable.

 ### Output